 As I’ve said, this drama has become one of my favorites and also the only sageuk I’ve watched this year.
 I always fall in love with stories of a broken hero being mended by the love of a fair maiden.
 There’s just something romantic about that for me.
 So story-wise I was already hooked.

 As for the characters, I was pleased with how well most of the actors and actresses delivered their parts.
-The chemistry is certainly there with each character and the tension and expressions are spot-on.
+The chemistry is certainly there for each character, and the tension and expressions are spot-on.
 Though I honestly wasn’t so impressed with Lee Ji-eun (Hae Soo); it felt like she was being eaten alive by everybody else with her acting.
 I think her looking great beside Lee Joon-gi saved her.
-That probably sounds harsh but Kang Han-Na (Yeon-hwa) did way better in her scenes than Lee Ji-eun (Hae Soo).
+That probably sounds harsh, but Kang Han-Na (Yeon-hwa) did way better in her scenes than Lee Ji-eun (Hae Soo).
 I think I was only able to appreciate her character in the last two episodes.
 I did cry in her final moments even though I hate the way her character’s mind works.
-How can a supposedly 21st century woman who traveled back in time be so close-minded to the one who she says is the love of her life?
+How can a supposedly 21st-century woman who traveled back in time be so close-minded to the one who she says is the love of her life?
 Yes, that may sound confusing to those who haven’t watch it, but I won’t go much into detail.
 I highly recommend everyone to go see this series. 😀

-Overall, the drama has it’s own share of shortcomings and issues when it comes to the flow of the story, but the characters are compelling and you’ll hate, cry, laugh and go through a roller coaster of emotions with all of them.
+Overall, the drama has it’s own share of shortcomings and issues when it comes to the flow of the story, but the characters are compelling, and you’ll hate, cry, laugh and go through a roller coaster of emotions with all of them.
 A highly recommended drama.